-Configuring the Web Engagement Cluster for Use with External Cassandra
+Configuring the Web Engagement Cluster for Use with External Cassandra and Elasticsearch

-• You completed Configuring the Cassandra Resource Access Point Application.
+• You completed Configuring the Cassandra Resource Access Point Application and Configuring the Elasticsearch Resource Access Point Application.

-- Navigate to Provisioning > Environment > Applications.
-Select the application defined for the Web Engagement Cluster and click Edit.... - 2.
-In the Connections section of the Configuration tab, click Add.
+- 1. Navigate to Provisioning > Environment > Applications.
+Select the application defined for the Web Engagement Cluster and click Edit.... - In the Connections section of the Configuration tab, click Add.
 The Browse for applications panel opens.
-Select a Genesys application defined as a Cassandra Resource Access Point, then select the native connection port, then click OK. - Repeat the previous step for all Cassandra Resource Access Point applications configured for external Cassandra nodes belonging to the same data center.
-Note: You must not connect Cassandra Resource Access Point applications belonging to different data centers to the same Web Engagement Cluster. - 4.
-Select the Options tab. - If you plan to use Web Engagement Reporting Server: - Make sure that the replicationStrategy option in the [cassandraKeyspace] section is set to NetworkTopologyStrategy. - Make sure that the replicationStrategyParams option in the [cassandraKeyspace] section is specified in accordance with the configuration of your Cassandra cluster. - In the [kibana] section, change the value of the elasticsearch\url option.
-This option should point to the load balancer, which will balance requests to the Cassandra nodes using port 9200 (or, alternatively, the port specified in the http.port parameter of es-index.properties file, as explained later in this paragraph).
-For example, http://external cassandra host:9200. - 5.
-Click Save & Close.
-If the Confirmation dialog opens, click Yes.
+Select a Genesys application defined as a Cassandra Resource Access Point, select the native connection port, and then click OK. - Repeat the previous step for all Cassandra Resource Access Point applications configured for external Cassandra nodes belonging to the same data center.
+Note: You must not connect Cassandra Resource Access Point applications belonging to different data centers to the same Web Engagement Cluster. - In the Connections section of the Configuration tab, click Add.
+The Browse for applications panel opens.
+Select a Genesys application defined as an Elasticsearch Resource Access Point, select the default connection port, and then click OK.